dgaydukov/cert-spring5/files/spring5.md

     String name;
 }
 ```
-We are using lombok to generate getter/setter but you can also write them by hand
+We are using lombok to generate getter/setter but you can also write them by hand.
 `POJO` - plain old java object (term invented by Martin Fowler) - refers to any java object that's not coupled to any framework.
 Spring Bean - a java object managed by spring container.
 Since POJO = plain old java object, so any class is a POJO, so spring beans also POJO.
-We associate Spring with `POJO` to express that with Spring, the beans stay simple, testable, adaptable, etc..., not or rather few coupled to specific framework interfaces or implementations.
+We associate Spring with `POJO` to express that with Spring, the beans stay simple, testable, adaptable, etc..., not coupled to specific framework interfaces or implementations.
 `POJO` brings a low coupling by using generally metadata such as XML or code annotations (often preferred as less verbose and located directly in the concerning class) to bind the beans to the framework.

 ###### Maven scope/optional/exclusions
-There are 2 types of dependencies
+There are 2 types of dependencies:
 * Direct - directly included into project under `<dependency/>` tag
 * Transitive - dependencies of your direct dependencies.
 Although you don't explicitly add them to project, they are still there.
 We can list all of dependencies by running `mvn dependency:tree`
 Scopes can help to limit transitivity and modify classpath for different built tasks.
 There are 6 scopes:
 * `compile` - default scope if no other set.
 Dependencies with this scope available on the classpath for all builds.
 They are transitive.
 * `provided` - dependency should be provided by jdk or container.
 So it only available during compile-time.
 At run-time they won't be available.
 For example `spring-starter-tomcat` for `.war` application.
 * `runtime` - dependency only available at run-time not compile time.
-For example jdbc driver, since for compilation we are using `DataSource` to obtain connection we don't need driver at compile time, be we definitely need it during runtime.
+For example JDBC driver, since for compilation we are using `DataSource` to obtain connection we don't need driver at compile time, be we definitely need it during runtime.
 * `test` - dependency of junit types would be available only in testing scope, not inside main app.
 For example class `AopTestUtils` is available under test folder, but you can't import it into main code.
 * `system` - similar to provided, but we should declare the exact path to jar file using `<systemPath/>` tag
 * `import` - available for type `pom`, should be replaced with all respective dependencies from it's pom.
 Dependencies with scopes provided and test will never be included in the main project.
 Optional - special tag that denotes, that dependency is non-transitive.
 Possible values are true/false.
 If you set false is the same as omit this tag, so it pretty useless to set optional=false.
 ```
 <dependency>